 Science and Technology Innovation Program

-Rapidly evolving information and communication technologies, including social media and mobile phones, coupled with new methodologies like crowdsourcing, have placed the collective “wisdom of the crowd” and power of mass collaboration into the hands of average citizens and organizations.
+Rapidly evolving information and communication technologies, including social media and Smartphones, coupled with new methodologies, like citizen science and crowdsourcing, have placed the collective “wisdom of the crowd” into the public's hands.
 STIP’s Commons Lab seeks to advance research and independent policy analysis of these emerging technologies, with an emphasis on their social, legal, and ethical implications.
 The initiative does not advocate for or against specific technological platforms, rather works to ensure that these technologies are developed and used in a way that maximizes benefits while reducing risks and unintended consequences.
 Our work often focuses on novel governance options at the “edges” where the crowd and social media operate –between formal and informal organizations and proprietary and open-source models of data ownership and access.
 For more information, please see: http://www.CommonsLab.wilsoncenter.org.

 Issues in this Series